 One of my favourite things is exploring the cities, towns and one-dairy villages that make up New Zealand, and then distilling the experience into words and pictures.

 I talk about the web, pop culture, travel and writerly topics at events such as the National Young Writers Festival in Australia, Pecha Kucha Nights, the Public Address Great Blend event and on Radio NZ National.

 When I’m not writing here, you can find me over at 5000 Ways to Love You, deep in my mission to watch every NZ On Air-funded music video.

 I grew up in Hamilton (or thereabouts), and dropped out of a media studies degree, distracted and excited by the promise of the online world.
 It didn’t let me down.
-I lived in Auckland for just over a decade, where I worked in the internet industry, the web, then broadcasting.
+I lived in Auckland and Wellington where I worked in the internet industry, the web, then broadcasting.

-I’m 37 and live in the Waikato coastal town of Raglan-by-the-sea.
+I’m almost 40 and I live in the coastal Waikato town of Raglan-by-the-sea.